purity-portfolio/JT-TEG-Gas-Processing/README.md

 **4. Three-Phase Separator (V-100)** — The expanded stream splits into three: sales gas, raw NGL (liquid hydrocarbons), and water.

-The cold sales gas loops back through E-100 to pre-cool the incoming dry gas — this recycle (RCY-1) converged cleanly in just 4 iterations.
+The cold sales gas loops back through E-100 to pre-cool the incoming dry gas, this recycle (RCY-1) converges.

 ---